 Students are always on the go, and increasingly using tablets and smartphones in order to access learning materials.
 If students aren’t able to watch video on the devices they have, they won’t be prepared for class.
 Therefore, teachers looking to record lectures for their flipped classrooms should ensure that their videos can be accessed from any device.
 Of course, that’s no small challenge considering standard video file formats change often, and many common devices don’t support every video type.

-Using a modern video platform for education enables schools to address these problems by automatically standardizing video from virtually any recording device and converting it into a file format playable on virtually any device or browser.
+A video platform is a flipped classroom technology that enables schools to address these problems by automatically standardizing video from virtually any recording device and converting it into a file format playable on virtually any device or browser.
 Additionally, a video platform can optimize video for individual delivery, automatically detecting the viewer’s device and connection, then tailoring the video stream to ensure the highest possible quality viewing experience.

 In flipped classes, it’s important to continually evaluate student progress and adjust the material accordingly.
 In addition to paying close attention to student performance, we recommend encouraging feedback from students to identify areas of improvement.

 Video analytics can also give additional insight, enabling teachers to know which students viewed a video and where viewership may have dropped off, which helps identify areas for closer review during class time.

 If you’re an instructor or school administrator looking to make the flip, download our free white paper, The Practical Guide To Flipping Your Classroom.
 In it, we take a deeper look into the evolution of the flipped classroom and discuss the technical details you’ll need to consider before making your first flip.